 How much gold is in a dental crown?

-Selling a gold crown to a precious metal refiner is a simple process.
-With Garfield Refining, for example, you fill out a form on our website, and we send you free shipping materials to mail in your gold crowns.
+Selling a gold crown to a precious metal refinery is a simple process.
+If you choose to sell to Garfield, you’ll just fill out a quick form on our website and we’ll send you free shipping materials to mail your material to us.

 Can I sell my other dental scrap?